 Structure and function of the principal systems of the human body.
 Topics include: muscular, nervous, skeletal, circulatory, digestive, endocrine, and urinogenital systems.
+This course is designated as a VLE for nursing students.
 3:0:3

 BI 214 LE

 Personal and Community Health